 - a.
 Creation of Hearing Panel (as also described in Article IV, Section D.3).
 In the spring semester of each academic year, the secretary of the Faculty Senate shall solicit faculty members interested in serving on hearing committees during the following academic year and shall make a list of those faculty members who respond.
 At the same time, the secretary shall make a list of those faculty members who have served as members of recent hearing committees or as advisors to parties.
 The secretary shall provide the lists to the Faculty Senate Nominating Committee.
 The Nominating Committee shall nominate twenty-five members of the University Faculty to serve on the Hearing Panel from which members of hearing committees are to be chosen during the following academic year.
-The Nominating Committee shall designate up to eight of the panelists nominated as eligible to serve as chair of a hearing process as members of hearing committees or as advisors to parties or as advisors to parties or shall have other relevant training or experience. - b.
+The Nominating Committee shall designate up to eight of the panelists nominated as eligible to serve as chair of a hearing committee.
+The panelists so designated shall have had multiple experiences with the hearing process as members of hearing committees or as advisors to parties or shall have other relevant training or experience. - b.
 The hearing committee shall consist of five members.
 The selection of members of the hearing committee will proceed in the following manner.
 From the panel, the respondent shall first appoint one member and the complainant shall then appoint one member.
 The chair of the Faculty Senate shall then appoint three members of the panel, at least one of whom shall be a person eligible to chair a hearing committee.
 The chair of the Faculty Senate shall designate the chair of the hearing committee.
 If either the complainant or the respondent fails to take advantage of his or her privilege of appointing a committee member or if a group of respondents cannot agree among themselves upon such selection, then the remaining members of the hearing committee shall be appointed from the Hearing Panel by the chair of the Faculty Senate.
 If the chair of the hearing committee is unable to serve or has a conflict of interest, the chair of the Faculty Senate may remove him or her and designate a replacement from the Hearing Panel to serve as chair for the hearing committee.
-If a member of the Faculty Senate shall designate a replacement from the Hearing Panel.
+If a member of the hearing committee is unable to serve or is removed because of conflict of interest, the chair of the Faculty Senate shall designate a replacement from the Hearing Panel.
 Timeliness of the grievance process is important, and the committee should consider evening and weekend meetings. - c.
 When a party claims, or it appears to the chair of the hearing committee, that a conflict of interest exists between the party and a member of the hearing committee, the chair of the hearing committee shall consider and decide whether to remove the member from the committee.